 In this post, discover why Jesus resurrection Sunday is a big lie and the right day when He rose from the dead.

-Get the free PDF book copy of “11 Irrefutable Proofs Jesus Wasn’t Resurrected on Sunday.“
+Click here to get the free PDF book copy of “11 Irrefutable Proofs Jesus Wasn’t Resurrected on Sunday.“

 A lot of Christians today believe Jesus resurrection Sunday — meaning, they believe that Jesus Christ (Yahshua the Messiah) was buried on a Friday late afternoon and was resurrected on a Sunday morning.
 As a result, most Christians today go to church on Sundays to honor the day when Christ rose from the dead.

 However, a quick look at the Biblical chronology of Christ’s death and resurrection presents an inescapable dilemma.
-When you study the Bible, you would soon see that Jesus COULDN’T have possibly risen on a Sunday.
+When you study the Bible, you would soon see that Jesus COULDN’T has possibly risen on a Sunday.

 Yes, it may be difficult to believe.
 After all, how can millions of Christians be wrong?
 How can they get it wrong when it comes to the right timing of Christ’s suffering, death, and resurrection?

 I know this can be a lot to digest.
 That’s why I have broken down my explanation of the different reasons why Jesus resurrection Sunday is wrong.
 To help you better understand, let me share with you 11 irrefutable proofs of why Christ didn’t rise on Sunday.

 Reason no. 1: Jesus said three days and three nights

 Yahshua the Messiah or Jesus Christ said this in Matthew 12:40: